SERVIR-Amazonia/trinidad-and-tobago-training/time-series-change1/challenge.md

 ---
 # Overview

-## Collaborate with your colleagues on creating a Forest Loss (Degradation & Deforestation) Map for a particular time period and area of interest.**
+## Create a Forest Loss (Degradation & Deforestation) Map for a particular time period and area of interest

 * Run the **2_LT-Data-Visualization** tool following Steps 1-8 in "Generating LandTrendr Outputs" section of "Running the LandTrendr GUI" module to generate outputs related to "Greatest Loss"